nixworks/public/news/2011/06/15/index.md

 ##### Academy of Motion Picture Arts and Sciences
 ### [The Academy of Motion Picture Arts and Sciences changes the rules regarding the Academy Award for Best Picture at the 84th Academy Awards, allowing anywhere from five to ten nominees, provided that each receives a minimum of 5% of the nominating votes. ](/news/2011/06/15/the-academy-of-motion-picture-arts-and-sciences-changes-the-rules-regarding-the-academy-award-for-best-picture-at-the-84th-academy-awards-a.md)
-_Context: Academy Award for Best Picture, Academy of Motion Picture Arts and Sciences, 2012 Academy Awards_
+_Context: 2012 Academy Awards, Academy of Motion Picture Arts and Sciences, Academy Award for Best Picture_

 ##### Rapper
 ### [Dexter Isaac, a convicted killer, claims responsibility for an attempted assassination of rapper Tupac Shakur in 1994. ](/news/2011/06/15/dexter-isaac-a-convicted-killer-claims-responsibility-for-an-attempted-assassination-of-rapper-tupac-shakur-in-1994.md)